90 Common Medical School Interview Questions

 Universities care about your previous education and what you learned from it.
 To guarantee that you already have the basic knowledge and understanding of subjects like Biology and Chemistry, they will ask you a series of these interview questions:

-4. Does your academic record reflect any major challenges?
-If so, what are they and why did they occur?
+- Does your academic record reflect any major challenges?
+If so, what are they, and why did they occur?

 Volunteering/ work/ shadowing experience

-Maybe you’ve already made the first step in becoming a doctor.
-Extracurricular activities like volunteering, shadowing can help you gain a lot of insight into the medical field and if there is a speciality you’d like to major in.
+Maybe you've already taken the first step toward becoming a doctor.
+Extracurricular activities like volunteering and shadowing can help you gain a lot of insight into the medical field and determine whether there is a speciality you'd like to major in.

 Read the sample questions mentioned below.
 They give you the opportunity to tell more about experiences that might have motivated you to study medicine.